pablodecm/paper-inferno/paper/paper.md

-While the synthetic nature of this example allows to rapidly generate training data on demand, to study how the proposed method performs when training data is limited, a training dataset 125000 simulated observations has been considered.
-Half of the observation simulated correspond to the signal component and half to the background component when $\lambda=0$.
-A validation holdout from the training dataset of 50000 observations is only used for computing relevant metrics during training and control over-fitting.
-The final figures of merit to compare different approaches are computed using a larger dataset of 500000 observations.
+While the synthetic nature of this example allows to rapidly generate training data on demand, to study how the proposed method performs when training data is limited, a training dataset of 125.000 simulated observations has been considered.
+Half of simulated the observation correspond to the signal component and half to the background component.
+The latter is generated with $\lambda=0$.
+A validation holdout from the training dataset of 50.000 observations is only used for computing relevant metrics during training and to control over-fitting.
+The final figures of merit to compare different approaches are computed using a larger dataset of 500.000 observations.
-For simplicity, mini-batches for each of the components are sampled independently for each training step training both when using classification or inference-aware losses.
+For simplicity, mini-batches for each training step are balanced so the same number of events from each component is taken both when using classification or inference-aware losses.

-The resulting statistical model has two unknown parameters: the relative signal strength $\nu$ and the background mean shift $\lambda$.
-The former is the parameter of interest and its effect is can be easily included in in the computation graph by weighting the signal observations, which is equivalent to scaling the resulting vector of Poisson counts (or its differentiable approximation) if a non-parametric counting model as the one described in [@Sec:method] is used.
+The statistical model described above has two unknown parameters: the relative signal strength $\nu$ and the background mean shift $\lambda$.
+The former is the parameter of interest and its effect can be easily included in the computation graph by weighting the signal observations.
+This is equivalent to scaling the resulting vector of Poisson counts (or its differentiable approximation) if a non-parametric counting model as the one described in [@Sec:method] is used.
-The latter, referred as $\lambda$, is a nuisance parameter that causes a shift on the background and its effect can accounted for in the computation graph by simply adding $(\lambda,0)$ to each observation in the mini-batch.
-The effect of other transformations depending on parameters such could also be accounted as long as they are differentiable or substituted by a differentiable approximation.
+The latter, referred as $\lambda$, is a nuisance parameter that causes a shift on the background; its effect can accounted for in the computation graph by simply adding $(\lambda,0)$ to each observation in the mini-batch.
+The effect of other transformations depending on parameters could also be accounted as long as they are differentiable or substituted by a differentiable approximation.

 The same basic network architecture is used both for cross-entropy and inference-aware training: two hidden layers of 10 nodes followed by ReLU activations.
-The number of layer of the output layer is two when classification proxies are used, matching the total number of mixture classes in the problem considered.
-Instead, for inference-aware classification the the number of output nodes can be arbitrary and will be denoted with $b$, and corresponds to the dimensionality of the sample summary statistic.
+The number of layers on the output layer is two when classification proxies are used, matching the total number of mixture classes in the problem considered.
+Instead, for inference-aware classification the the number of output nodes can be arbitrary and will be denoted with $b$, corresponding to the dimensionality of the sample summary statistic.
 The final layer is followed by a softmax activation function and a temperature $\tau \leq 1$ for inference-aware learning to ensure that the differentiable approximations are closer to the true expectations.
-Standard mini-batch stochastic gradient descent (SGD) is used for training and the optimal learning rate is decided by means of a simple scan and the best choice found will be specified together with the results.
+Standard mini-batch stochastic gradient descent (SGD) is used for training and the optimal learning rate is decided by means of a simple scan, the best choice found will be specified together with the results.

 This toy problem can be posed as classification based on a simulated dataset and a supervised machine learning model such an neural network can be trained to discriminate signal and background observations, considering a fixed $\lambda$.
-The output of such a model will consist on class probabilities
+The output of such a model consist on class probabilities
 $c_s$ and $c_b$ given an observation $\boldsymbol{x}$, which can
-be used to approximate the likelihood ratio as shown in [@Fig:subfigure_c].
+be used to approximate the
+$f_s(\boldsymbol{x})/f_b(\boldsymbol{x})$
+ratio as shown in [@Fig:subfigure_c], which can be compared with the true density ratio in [@Fig:subfigure_b].
-The likelihood ratio (or directly the class probabilities) are powerful learned features, however their construction is did not account for the fact that the nuisance parameter
+The likelihood ratio (or directly the class probabilities) are powerful learned features, however their construction did not account for the fact that the nuisance parameter
 $\lambda$ is unknown.
-Furthermore, some kind non-parametric density estimation has to be considered in order to build a calibrated statistical model using the classification-based learned features.
+Furthermore, some kind non-parametric density estimation (e.g. histogram) has to be considered in order to build a calibrated statistical model using the classification-based learned features which smooth and reduce the information available for inference.

 # Conclusions